Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

     7. Refresh the browser to ensure that both example tasks remain excluded from the task list/there remains no task list displayed - confirming the action of deleting the task item has been updated to local storage.

 ### Functionality
+Google Chrome Developer was the principal tool used throughout the build to text functionality and device responsiveness.
+Additionally, in the latter stages, application responsiveness was tested via live user testing across a range of mobile, tablet and deskotp devices.
+All feedback provided as part of this testing has been considered and, where necessary, incorporated into the application.

 ### Bugs
+* Geolocation functionality, as currently developed, does not appear to be supported on Safari or Firefox.
+* When utilising the *Edit task* feature on Safari and Firefox, the keypress event listener does not work.
+However, the click event listener on this feature does work.

 ## Deployment